ARG65462

 Purification Purified by precipitation and chromatography.

 Purification Note 0.2 µm filter sterilized.
-Endotoxin level is less than 0.01 EU/µg of the protein.
+Endotoxin level is <0.01 EU/µg of the protein.

 Buffer PBS